• +1-800-513-5423

 Yoga Therapy in Rehab Centers for Addiction

-Yoga employs a broad approach, that focuses on teaching people a new lifestyle, way of thinking, and way of being in the world.
+Yoga focuses on teaching people a new lifestyle, way of thinking, and way of being in the world.
 The main emphasis is on general well-being.
 Although yoga is not considered a therapy for specific illnesses, it has been shown to help in a variety of conditions.
+Among the poses and techniques used therapeutically in yoga are asana (the physical postures), Pranayama (breathing exercises), meditation, and guided imagery.
+Diet is also an integral part of yoga and therefore a large part of yoga therapy.

 Yoga can be used to help people become aware of themselves on both a physical and psychological level.
 This allows people to take early action, such as improving posture, when discomfort is first noticed.
 People who study yoga learn to relax and they can use the technique whenever pain appears.
 Practicing yoga can give chronic pain sufferers useful tools to actively cope with their pain and to help counter their feelings of helplessness and depression.